Mere Correspondence

 Give as a Gift

 Send someone a full year of letters for $144.
-We'll include a personal note from you with their first letter.
+We'll include a note from you with their first letter.

 You'll be taken to a secure checkout page.
 After purchase, we'll send you a printable gift announcement.